Best Bookkeeping Software for Handmade Businesses (2026 Guide)

 Wave is free.
 That’s its main selling point, and for very early-stage businesses, it’s worth starting there.
 You get income and expense tracking, basic invoicing, and bank connections without paying a monthly fee.

 But it has no inventory tracking, no COGS calculation, and no integrations with Etsy or Shopify.
 Every order needs to be manually recorded.
-At any meaningful volume, this quickly becomes unsustainable — and the time you spend on manual data entry costs more than any paid tool.
+At any meaningful volume, this quickly becomes unsustainable.
+The time you spend on manual data entry costs more than any paid tool.

 Good for: someone testing a business idea and not ready to invest in software yet.